A Path to Prosperity and Resilience

 Invest deliberately in the people and institutions that will own the reform agenda once external support tapers.

-• Professional training and certification for PFM officials at all levels from junior analysts through permanent secretaries
+• Professional training and certification for PFM officials at all levels, from junior analysts through senior officials

 • Empower African reform champions through peer learning, secondments and twinning with leading institutions